19 Modern Living Room Ideas That Blend Style and Function

 Embrace Minimalist Furniture with Clean Lines

-2. Opt for an Open Concept Layout
+2. Bust Down the Walls with an Open Concept

 Modern open concept living room flowing into dining area and kitchen, showcasing a spacious and bright interior layout with modern furniture and natural light.